When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 Runtime.exec("cat /etc/passwd") and other malicious operations.

-For versions before 5.0: Select the number of shards.
-The default is 1.
-We recommend that you read Sizing Elasticsearch before your change the number of shards.
+We recommend that you read Sizing Elasticsearch before you change the number of shards.

 Custom plugins, dictionaries, and scriptsedit

 If you have uploaded any plugins or user bundles with dictionaries or scripts then this where you choose to enable them for the cluster.